StavAshur/GridGames/README.md

 You should now have the simulation running on your Apple laptop.
 If you encounter any issues or have any questions, feel free to ask for help.
 Enjoy the simulation!
 ```

-Feel free to customize the README file as needed.
-If you have any questions or need further assistance, let me know!